osynge/whatenv/README.md

 whenenv no longer have to explictly call these scripts, and can simply markup the job files with the desired environment they wish to run upon.

-Better ssh key handling. so second user does not have to copy keys.
+Better ssh key handling.
+So second user with the same account does not have to copy keys to each account.

 ## About licensing ##